 His wife came up, “Are you causing trouble again!”
 She smirked at Seamus, “We’ll be back next week, he loves these rides.”

 Riding bikes is dangerous.
 I’ve lost at least a dozen friends to the street.
-It takes a lot of courage to put your action where your mouth is and the way things are going with Slow Roll, there are some incredible learning has been happening every week.
+It takes a lot of courage to put your action where your mouth is and the way things are going with Slow Roll, there are some incredible learning that is happening every week.
 When Seamus responded to a question about some of his favorite moments on the ride, he smiled and said, “There are a thousand stories on every ride.”

 The summer has only begun, I’m looking forward to thousands of more stories.